Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/datadog.md

 ## Use `DatadogMetric` to configure cluster agent to expose external metric

-In order to be able to use an external metric in `HorizontalPodAutoscaler` we have to instruct Datadog agent to expose one for use.
+To use an external metric in `HorizontalPodAutoscaler`, we need to configure the Datadog agent to expose it.

 There are several ways to achieve this but we'll use a Kubernetes native way and use [`DatadogMetric` CRD][ddmetricguide]: